Ada-Developers-Academy/core-capstone/overview/overview.md

 - Reach out to your 1:1 instructor if you feel you need the support after a tutorial or you need to discuss the relevance of the tutorial.
 - You will eventually demo your tutorial to your tech stack group.

+For an initial list of tutorials to consider, [feel free to start with our tutorial sites resource.](./tutorial-sites.md)

 ### Step 5: Tech Stack Groups & PM

 You will be assigned to a small group with a similar tech stack.